 Grant term begins in early September.
 In exceptional circumstances, the Fulbright Commission may consider beginning the grant period later in the year.
 If this is your preference, please indicate it explicitly in your application.

-The grantee will be eligible, free of charge, to participate in a Fulbright Finland Foundation pre-approved summer school in Finland consisting of courses on Finnish language, culture and society, pending availability of suitable programs.
+The grantee will be eligible, free of charge, to participate in a Fulbright Finland Foundation pre-approved summer school in Finland consisting of courses on the Finnish language, culture, and society, pending the availability of suitable programs.

 The award competition is open to U.S. students who hold a minimum of a bachelor’s degree.
 Academically talented graduating seniors may also apply before having their degree in hand.
 The grant is aimed at students who wish to complete a full master’s degree at the University of Helsinki.

 Please see further eligibility information on the Finnish Fulbright Commission's website.